 It is really hard to say.

-What do you think this act of restoration that you guys are taking on does in terms of the future of these plant community and in relation to the land?
-Taking it from Australian land to Italy and nursing them…the title of the project is “repair” – what does that imply in relation what you are trying do here?
+What do you think this act of restoration that you guys are taking on does in terms of the future of these plant communities and in relation to the land?
+Taking it from Australian land to Italy and nursing them…the title of the project is “repair” – what does that imply in relation to what you are trying to do here?

 It’s difficult to know what it does but I think that there’s a real genuine act in caring, and making that care visible to a wider population – it’s something that isn’t often seen.
 There’s also something that occurs when you move something like a Grassland plant community that has for the past hundred years been devalued into the Australian Pavilion in the Venice Biennale and allowing it to literary represent itself in a space that is held for objects of cultural significance.

 It’s interesting to think of these natural forms as cultural artifacts.

 We are asking them to represent themselves.
 There’s a dynamic within the work that’s both romantic and literal.
 That is always at play based on how we’ve come to understand something like a prairie or a rolling green hill as a coded symbolic form.
 What’s very important is the literal plants in the space.
 We adapt the building to their needs, we put the plants at the centre.

 How is this different from when you did this a few years ago when it wasn’t in the context of a pavilion?